rolandshoemaker/acme-tls-alpn/draft-ietf-acme-tls-alpn.md

 Once this certificate has been created it MUST be provisioned such that it is returned during a TLS handshake that contains a ALPN extension containing the value "acme-tls/1" and a SNI extension containing the domain name being validated.

 A client responds with an empty object ({}) to acknowledge that the challenge is ready to be validated by the server.
+The base64url encoding of the protected headers and payload is described in {{I-D.ietf-acme-acme}} Section 6.1.

 ~~~~~~~~~~
 POST /acme/authz/1234/1